RolexCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The first self winding wristwatch was invented in 1923 by a watch repairer from the Isle of Man named John Harwood.
 He took out a UK patent with his financial backer, Harry Cutts from Cheshire, on 7 July 1923, and a corresponding Swiss patent on 16 October 1923.
 The Harwood system used a semi circular weight that pivoted at the centre of the movement and swung through a 300 degree arc as the wearer moved his wrist or arm, and through a train of gears wound the mainspring.
 This was called a "bumper" design because the weight ran into a spring bumper at the end of its 300 degree travel, which the wearer could feel.
 When fully wound, the watch would run for 12 hours.
 It did not have a conventional stem winder, so the hands were moved manually by rotating a bezel around the face of the watch.

-Emile Borer, son in law of the Aegler family and head of research and development at the Rolex Bienne factory, took up the Harwood design and used it as the basis for the "auto rotor" of the Rolex caliber 620 Oyster Perpetual.
-He improved the design so that the centrally mounted semi-circular weight became a rotor which could rotate smoothly through a full 360 degrees and was able to turn both clockwise and counter clockwise, rather than running the 300 degrees and then hitting the bumpers of the Harwood design.
+Emile Borer, nephew and ultimately successor to Hermann Aegler and head of research and development at the Aegler Bienne factory, took up the Harwood design and used it as the basis for a self winding mechanism.
+He improved on Harwood's design so that the centrally mounted semi-circular weight became a rotor which could rotate smoothly through a full 360 degrees and was able to turn both clockwise and counter clockwise, rather than running the 300 degrees and then hitting the bumpers of the Harwood design.
 This improved its performance, durability, and feel for the wearer, although it only actually wound in one direction.
-The Rolex version also increased the amount of energy stored in the mainspring, allowing it to run autonomously for up to 35 hours.
-Felsa introduced the patented 410 calibre "Bidynator" (bi-directional winding) in 1942; Rolex did not produce a bi-directional automatic winding movement until 1950 with the calibre 1030.
+The amount of energy stored in the mainspring was increased, allowing the watch to run autonomously for up to 35 hours.
+Felsa introduced the patented 410 calibre "Bidynator" (bi-directional winding) in 1942; Aegler did not produce a bi-directional automatic winding movement until 1950 with the calibre 1030.

 As a result of automatic winding it was no longer necessary to manually wind the watch every day, and the crown was used solely to set the time.
 As this did not require doing often, due to the accuracy of the watch, the waterproof seal was only disturbed occasionally and there was much less likelihood of wear or forgetting to screw the crown down.
 Consequently, Rolex Oyster Perpetual watches were now not only accurate but also durable.
 The automatically wound watch was even more accurate than the hand wound version because the tension put on the mainspring by constant winding whilst the watch was worn was more even than that provided by winding once a day.